 Margaret Zhang used to go by Mar-gar-gar.
-She is a three-time Foyle Young Poet
+She is a three-time Foyle Young Poet and

 Kenyon Review Young Writers Workshop, among others.
 Read her work in DIALOGIST,

-Gigantic Sequins, Words Dance, Cadaverine, the Foyle Young Poets Anthology, and other
+Gigantic Sequins, Words Dance, Cadaverine, the Foyle Young Poets Anthology, and

-she will continue to appreciate memes.
+where she will continue to appreciate memes.

 Nightfall: my airborne limbs unravel

 from their spools and fuse into a square